 All existing school and college staff will already have had safeguarding training and have read part 1 of KCSIE.
-The important thing for staff at Nobel will be awareness of any new local arrangements so they know what to do if they are worried about a child.
+The important thing for staff at The Highfield School will be awareness of any new local arrangements so they know what to do if they are worried about a child.

-Where new staff are recruited, or new volunteers enter The Nobel School, they should continue to be provided with a safeguarding induction.
+Where new staff are recruited, or new volunteers enter The Highfield School, they should continue to be provided with a safeguarding induction.
 An up to date child protection policy (described above) will support this process as will part 1 of KCSIE.

-The existing Nobel workforce may continue to move between schools on a temporary basis in response to COVID-19.
-The receiving school should judge, on a case-by-case basis, the level of safeguarding induction required.
+The existing The Highfield School workforce may continue to move between schools and colleges on a temporary basis in response to COVID-19.
+The receiving school or college should judge, on a case-by-case basis, the level of safeguarding induction required.
 In most cases, the existing workforce will already have received appropriate safeguarding training and all they will require is a copy of the receiving setting's child protection policy, confirmation of local processes and confirmation of DSL arrangements.